Staffing & Opening Hours

 Hell Pizza Challenge

 The Hell Pizza Challenge has now started!
 Read seven books and be rewarded with pizza.
+During the lockdown record the print books, e-books or audio books which you have read.
+This is a good chance to get ahead with your reading.
 Haven't started the challenge yet?
-It's not too late as it runs until the end of the year.
+It's not too late as it runs to 31 January 2021

-Comic book illustrator, Michel Mullipola wowed the students when he visited the Library in Term 1 2018.
+Comic book illustrator, Michel Mullipola wowed the students when he visited the Library in 2018.

 Gavin Bishop talked to three junior classes in the WBHS Library in June 2019 as part of the Storylines National Festival Story Tour.
 He explained how he made his illustrations and the extensive research which goes into books like his award-winning book "Aotearoa: A New Zealand Story" and his latest book "Cook's Cook: the cook who cooked for Captain Cook which has been short-listed for the NZ Book Awards.
 He also showed us the proofs for his new book due to be published in October 2019.